Megan Joy: Post-Idol career

 Joy released her second album, Free to Fly, on January 21, 2014.

 In 2016, she started the band VadaWave with husband Quinn.

 Philanthropy

 Joy teamed up with The Bethel Foundation, an organization that helps get single mothers back on their feet, to raise money and she also hosted one of their events on Friday, November 13, 2009, at the Coca-Cola Bricktown Events Center in Oklahoma City.

 Personal life

+Joy used to be a divorced single mother.
+She has a son named Ryder.
+She appeared in the Idol auditions phase as Megan Corkrey and then added her middle name Joy during the semi-finals.
+After the Wildcard episode, she dropped her last name, stating it was her ex-husband's and that she wanted to be known as Megan Joy from there on out.
+Joy has joint custody of her son and it was during her time on American Idol that her custody battle was "raging," making it the "hardest time of my life," she says.
+Joy has said during an interview that she currently has ten tattoos and that she plans to get another one on her ribs.

-Joy is married to Quinn Allman, founder member of rock band The Used.
-They have two sons.
+Joy is married to Quinn Allman, founder member of rock band The Used and they have two sons.